ur4ckh/CheatDevicePS2-wiki/Cheat-Databases.md

 You can use [cdb-util](https://github.com/root670/cdb-util/releases) to convert to/from CDB and TXT formats.
 The location of the cheat file needs to be set in [CheatDevicePS2.ini](https://github.com/root670/CheatDevicePS2/wiki/Settings).

 # TXT Cheat Database Format
-* A **game** is declared as the game's title enclosed by quotation marks followed by one or more cheats.
-* A **cheat** begins with a line of text followed by **code lines** formatted as 8 hexidecimal characters for the address, a space character, and 8 hexidecimal characters for the value.
-* When two or more cheat titles are placed on adjacent lines without code lines between them, all cheat titles before the last one will be treated as **cheat sections** to organize a cheat list or keep notes to be displayed.
-* A **comment** begins with double slashes.

-Example:
 ```
 "Game Name"
 Enable